 Last Name (Family Name) First Name (Given Name) Middle Initial (if any) Other Last Names Used (if any) Address (Street Number and Name) Apt.
 Number (if any) City or Town State ZIP Code Date of Birth (mm/dd/yyyy) U.S. Social Security Number Employee's Email Address Employee's Telephone Number I am aware that federal law provides for imprisonment and/or fines for false statements, or the use of false documents, in connection with the completion of this form.
 I attest, under penalty of perjury, that this information, including my selection of the box attesting to my citizenship or immigration status, is true and correct.
 Check one of the following boxes to attest to your citizenship or immigration status (See page 2 and 3 of the instructions.): <input type="checkbox"/> 1.
 A citizen of the United States <input type="checkbox"/> 2.
 A noncitizen national of the United States (See Instructions.) <input type="checkbox"/> 3.
 A lawful permanent resident (Enter USCIS or A-Number.) <input type="checkbox"/> 4.
-A noncitizen (other than Item Numbers 2. and 3. above) authorized to work until (exp. date, if any) Signature of Employee Today's Date (mm/dd/yyyy)
+An alien authorized to work until (exp. date, if any) Signature of Employee Today's Date (mm/dd/yyyy)